 Advancing Research for Neurological Diseases Act of 2015

 On January 13, 2015, H.R.
 292, the Advancing Research for Neurological Diseases Act, was introduced by Representatives Michael C. Burgess (R-TX) and Chris Van Hollen (D-MD).
 The Senate bill, S. 849, was introduced by Senators Johnny Isakson (R-GA) and Christopher Murphy (D-CT) on March 24, 2015.

-The Advancing Research for Neurological Diseases Act of 2015 would create a national data collection system for neurological diseases, including Parkinson’s disease and multiple sclerosis, at the Centers for Disease Control (CDC).
+The Advancing Research for Neurological Diseases Act of 2015 would create a national data collection system for neurological diseases, including Parkinson’s disease and multiple sclerosis, at the Centers for Disease Control and Prevention (CDC).
 The system will collect information on the incidence and prevalence of neurological diseases and provide a foundation for evaluating and understanding many factors such as geographic clusters of diagnoses, variances in the gender ratio, disease burden, and changes in health care practices.
 In addition, the data collection system would support a wide range of research initiatives, allow for future planning of healthcare needs, and promote disease education about neurological diseases.